 Don’t TRID on me: How the TILA-RESPA Integrated Disclosure rule impacts appraisal fees

-Written by on October 28, 2015
+Written by a la mode on October 28, 2015

 This is a guest post from Woody Fincham, a Vice President with The Trice Group, LLC, which is a part of Valucentric.
 Woody serves as the Chief Residential Appraiser for Valucentric, which is a growing national full-service firm.
 He is a dual-designated appraiser with the Appraisal Institute having earned the SRA and AI-RRS designations.
 He specializes in complex residential properties, non-lender work, and conservation easement valuation.
 Woody is also an approved instructor with the Appraisal Institute, as well as a frequently requested conference speaker.